Offences Under the Residential Tenancies Act, 2006

 - Contact Information

-In some cases, the staff of the Investigation and Enforcement Unit will contact the alleged offender to try and resolve the problem.
+In some cases, the staff of the Rental Housing Enforcement Unit will contact the alleged offender to try and resolve the problem.

 In other cases, an investigator will investigate the complaint and may lay charges against the alleged offender, who will then have to appear before a Justice of the Peace in the Ontario Court of Justice.
 The person who reported the offence may be required to attend as a witness.